aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 it removes Shipment record from the queue, failed - puts it back in the queue or marks it as invalid - it sends the record to another queue, called Dead Letter Queue (DLQ) for further processing.

-At this stage, we'll simulate successfull processing of the record, using `done' command.
+At this stage, we'll simulate successful processing of the record, using `done' command.

 ```
 ID <A-101> >> Enter command: done